CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

 1. Set Type to `https`.
 1. Set the appropriate Port number (typically 443).
 The `Host name` box can be left blank.
     {{% alert title="Note" %}}Configuring your system to use a port other than the HTTPS default of 443 is not compatible with HTTP Strict Transport Security (HSTS).
 If your configuration requires HTTPS to run on a port other than 443, the HSTS configuration must be turned off.
 This can be achieved by configuring the `Add Strict-Transport-Security when HTTPS` rewrite rule's `enabled` setting to `false` in web.config after installation.{{% /alert %}}
-1. Select the SSL certificate that was installed in the [Install Certificate][] section.
+1. Select the SSL certificate that was used when [installing the Application Server][Configure Installation Script].
+If self-signed certificates were used, this will have the subject `CN=CortexServerCertificate`.
 1. Click `OK`.
 If an existing site is already using the specified SSL port, a warning will be displayed.
 Either click `No` and change the `Port` in the `Add Site Binding` dialog, or click `Yes` and stop the other website.
 1. It is recommended to remove the `http` site binding.